 How much does a website cost?
-4 ways of getting a website built
+4 ways of getting started

 “How much does a website cost?” is one of the most common questions people ask before taking their business online.